Benign Prostatic Hypertrophy

 Zinc is required for a healthy prostate, and it too inhibits the conversion of testosterone to DHT.
 Good dietary sources of zinc include pumpkin seeds, sunflower seeds, shellfish, wholegrain flour, brewer’s yeast and fenugreek seeds.
 For those with an inadequate intake of dietary zinc a zinc supplement may be of value.

 Those who suffer from BPH are more prone to urinary tract infections due to retention of urine.
-Buchu has an antibacterial and anti-inflammatory action and also help to aid the flow of urine.
+Buchu has an antibacterial and anti-inflammatory action and also helps aid the flow of urine.
 Drink at least two litres of water or herbal teas such as dandelion leaf, horsetail or nettle leaf every day to ensure that your kidneys and bladder are regularly flushed out.

 Back to Index